kabeerK992/Airbnb-Revenue-Host-Performance-Analysis-Power-BI/README.md

 ## 📬 Contact

-If you'd like to discuss this project or my approach to it, feel free to reach out via \[LinkedIn] or \[email].
+If you'd like to discuss this project or my approach to it, feel free to reach out via
+LinkedIn: www.linkedin.com/in/kabeer-khan-analyst
+email: kabeerk992@gmail.com